googleforgames/agones/site/content/en/docs/Examples/custom-controller.md

 date:
 publishDate:
 description: >
-  This example shows how to deploy and run the Custom Controller example on Agones, a tool to monitor the running dedicated game servers on Kubernetes.
+  This Custom Controller example shows how to deploy and run the Custom Controller example on Agones, a tool to monitor the running dedicated game servers on Kubernetes.
+Prior to beginning, ensure the following prerequisites are met:

+  - You have a running Kubernetes cluster.

+  - Agones is installed on your cluster.
 ---

 ## Deploy the Custom Controller

-To get started, update the [deployment.yaml](https://github.com/googleforgames/agones/blob/main/examples/custom-controller/deployment.yaml) file to use your Docker image, then apply it to your cluster:
+For a quick deployment of the custom controller on your cluster, execute:

 ```bash
 kubectl apply -f deployment.yaml
 ```

-When you run the command, it quickly sets up your controller by doing four things: creating a service account for secure communication with Kubernetes, defining a role with the right permissions to handle game servers and events, linking this role to the account for broad access, and launching two controllers for reliability,
+When you run this command, it quickly sets up your controller by doing four things:
+ - Creating a service account for secure communication with Kubernetes
+ - Defining a role with the right permissions to handle game servers and events
+ - Linking this role to the account for broad access
+ - Launching two controllers for reliability.

 ## Verify the Controller